 Pull Out points are located on both sides of the Bridge and while we recommend getting down at both ends, it is the majestic views from the North end that are most iconic.

 The north parking lot has a trail with great views and it is from here that most popular photos of the bridge are taken.

-Visiting and taking photos at Bixby Creek Bridge is one of the most popular things to do in Big Sur in one day.
+Visiting and taking photos at Bixby Creek Bridge is one of the most popular things to see in Big Sur CA in one day.

 The famous Bixby Bridge in Big Sur (CC2.0 / Pixabay)

 Located about 1.3 miles south of Bixby Creek Bridge, Hurricane Point is one of the highest points on the Pacific Coast Highway.